StenLeinasaar/DynamicPromptImporter/README.md

    **Generate new token**.
 5. Give the token a name and expiration and optionally add a description.
-6. Choose the resource owner and repository that the token should access, then select the minimal permissions required (read-only is sufficient here).
+6. Choose the resource owner and repository that the token should access, then select the minimal permissions required (read-only is sufficient here). **Readonly for the content is enough**
 7. Click **Generate token** and copy the resulting value.

 Note that GitHub limits each account to 50 fine-grained tokens.
 For larger